Indoor tanning: History

 In 1890 the Danish physician Niels Ryberg Finsen developed a carbon arc lamp ("Finsen's light" or a "Finsen lamp") that produced ultraviolet radiation for use in skin therapy, including to treat lupus vulgaris.
 He won the 1903 Nobel Prize in Physiology or Medicine for his work.

-Until the late 19th century in Europe and the United States, pale skin was a symbol of high social class among white people.
+Until the 20th century in Europe and the United States, pale skin was a symbol of high social class among white people.
 Victorian women would carry parasols and wear wide-brimmed hats and gloves; their homes featured heavy curtains that kept out the sun.
 But as the working classes moved from country work to city factories, and to crowded, dark, unsanitary homes, pale skin became increasingly associated with poverty and ill health.
 In 1923 Coco Chanel returned from a holiday in Cannes with a tan, later telling Vogue magazine: "A golden tan is the index of chic!"
 Tanned skin had become a fashion accessory.

 In parallel physicians began advising their patients on the benefits of the "sun cure", citing its antiseptic properties.
 Sunshine was promoted as a treatment for depression, diabetes, constipation, pneumonia, high and low blood pressure, and many other ailments.
 Home-tanning equipment was introduced in the 1920s in the form of "sunlamps" or "health lamps", UV lamps that emitted a large percentage of UVB, leading to burns.

-Friedrich Wolff, a German scientist, began using UV light on athletes, and developed beds that emitted 95% UVA and 5% UVB, which reduced the likelihood of burning.
-The world's first tanning salon opened in 1977 in Berlin, followed by tanning salons in Europe and North America in the late 1970s.
-In 1978 Wolff's devices began selling in the United States, and the indoor tanning industry was born.
+Friedrich Wolff, a German scientist and hailed as the "father of indoor tanning", began using UV light on athletes, and developed beds that emitted 95% UVA and 5% UVB, which reduced the likelihood of burning.
+In 1975, Wolff invented the sunbed.
+A tanning salon was opened two years later in Berlin, followed by tanning salons in Europe and North America in the late 1970s.
+In 1978, Wolff's devices began selling in the United States, and the indoor tanning industry was born.